itmat/pade/doc/getting_started.rst

 The simplest Pade job for our 4-class sample input would be something like::

-  pade run --condition treated --block gender sample_data/sample_data_4_class.txt
+  pade run --condition treated --block gender --schema schema.yaml sample_data/sample_data_4_class.txt -o results.pade

 This should take less than a minute.
 Note that you need to provide the input file on the command line.